 The Financial Industry Regulatory Authority (FINRA) regulates registered trading brokers and broker-dealer firms in the United States.
 The FINRA regulations

-include requirements for the synchronization of clocks, which are summarized below.
+include various rules and requirements for the synchronization of clocks, which are summarized below.

-50ms Tolerance for NMS securities and OTC Equity Securities, 1 second Tolerance for all others
+50ms Tolerance against NIST time for NMS securities and OTC Equity Securities, 1 second Tolerance for all others.

-The regulation allows for the use of any time source for the synchronization, as long as all
+The regulations allow for the use of any time source for the synchronization, as long as all

 clocks stay synchronized within the specified tolerance of the NIST clock.
 The tolerance is defined as